Building Integrated Carbon Capture technology

 Sorage & Utilization

-The captured CO2 is stored in a separate container near or inside the building, and it can later be supplied for making concrete.
+The captured CO2 is stored in a separate container near or inside the building, and it can later be supplied for storage or utilization.

 Facts